 4. The Tulip Fields

 One of the most breathtaking sights I have experienced in this life is the beauty of the budding flower fields this country so majestically displays!
 Holland transforms into a technicolor sea of flowers in every color, which you can often see from the window seat in a plane, but best enjoyed by bike.
 Delicate yet poised tulips sway in the light spring breeze, creating the most dreamy settings.
 The air is infused with the sweet aroma of the blooming flowers and you can't help feeling mesmerized by the size of the expansive fields.

-The fields are scattered all over the country but some of the best can be found in Lisse, Noordwijkerhout and Noordoostpolder.
+The flower fields are scattered all over the country but some of the best tulip fields can be found in Lisse, Noordwijkerhout and Noordoostpolder.
 Lisse is where the famous Keukenhof is, making it easier to access from Amsterdam.
 You can rent bikes from the car park at Keukenhof and cycle around the flower fields via a proposed bike route.
 Staff there will provide you with information on which fields are in full bloom at that particular moment.